Is job dissatisfaction a challenge in your company?

 This team member can be in charge of monitoring and addressing employee satisfaction, as well as strategizing on how to boost morale and improve employee experience.
 Maybe they organize team events and trainings.
 Or maybe they manage your weekly surveys and ensure a regular, open channel of communication.

 Finally, taking this step shows your team that you are committed to their at-work satisfaction and development – a key component of employee satisfaction.

-At the end of the day, no company is going to be perfect (even these 25 companies).
+At the end of the day, no company is going to be perfect – even companies with great Employer Branding.
 The goal is not to become the “perfect place to work” – the goal is to create a healthy work environment where employees feel supported, and as a result, work hard to perform well, innovate, and communicate well with others.